TritonDataCenter/manta/docs/user-guide/sdks.md

 You can find the source for PHP SDK at [https://github.com/joyent/php-manta](https://github.com/joyent/php-manta).

+# Perl Module

+There is a Perl module available via CPAN that supports object operations.
+It is a community driven module, so updates to it are dependent upon community involvement.
+The module is available on [CPAN](http://search.cpan.org/~andrewh/Manta-Client/).

+You can find the source for the Perl module at [https://github.com/joyent/Manta-Client](https://github.com/joyent/Manta-Client).

 # Golang SDK

 The Go SDK for Manta is currently in active development.
 It is a combination SDK